awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchevents-tutorial.md

 1. Choose **Create function**\.

 CloudWatch Events emits an event every minute, based on the schedule expression\.
 The event triggers the Lambda function, which verifies that the expected string appears in the specified page\.
-For more information on expressions schedules, see [Schedule Expressions Using Rate or Cron](services-cloudwatchevents-expressions.md)\.
+For more information on expressions schedules, see [Schedule expressions using rate or cron](services-cloudwatchevents-expressions.md)\.

-## Test the Lambda Function<a name="services-cloudwatchevents-tutorial-test"></a>
+## Test the Lambda function<a name="services-cloudwatchevents-tutorial-test"></a>

 Test the function with a sample event provided by the Lambda console\.